-Businesswire reports that 98.8% of organizations affirm investments in Big Data projects.
-The reasons are clear: it helps to understand and anticipate customer needs, scan the hottest trends in social media, analyze all kinds of external and internal threats to your company.
+More than 60% of organizations are planning to increase data-related spending relative to 2021 levels in 2022 and beyond, according to the recent findings obtained by TechTarget's Enterprise Strategy Group division.
+The reasons are clear: Big Data helps to understand and anticipate customer needs, scan the hottest trends in social media, and analyze all kinds of external and internal threats to your company.

 Following industry leaders, many companies seek Big Data and Analytics expertise to embrace the opportunities awaiting there.
 Everyone wants to know what is coming for the industry as well.
-Let’s disclose the trends in Big Data and look at the challenges that may dominate in 2021.
+Let’s disclose the trends in Big Data and look at the challenges that may dominate in the coming years.

 Big Data Trends